Exploring Minors and Certificates

 Where can I find minors?

-How long will it take me to complete a minor?
+How long will it take me to complete a minor or certificate?

 Minors very in credit total, but the average minor consists of 15-16 credits.
+Most certificates can be completed in 12-16 credits, but some take considerably longer.
 Be sure to consult the undergraduate catalog or department for credit totals for each minor.

 Can I declare a minor that is in a college other than the one I am enrolled in?